-HydroATLAS provides a consistent and organized presentation of over 100 environmental attributes drawn from the most recent published sources.
-The environmental attributes are organized into seven categories: hydrology and hydrography, climate, physiography, land cover and land use, soil, geology, and demographics.
-HydroATLAS derives these environmental attributes for river reaches and hierarchically nested watersheds at multiple scales based on the HydroBASINS delineations, which are derived from the HydroSHEDS database.
+HydroATLAS provides a consistent and organized presentation of over 50 hydro-environmental variables, partitioned into more than 250 individual attributes, that are derived from recent published sources.
+The hydro-environmental attributes are organized into six categories: hydrology and hydrography; physiography; climate; land cover and land use; geology and soils; and anthropogenic influences and demographics.
+HydroATLAS derives these hydro-environmental attributes for river reaches and hierarchically nested watersheds at multiple scales.

 HydroATLAS is currently under development and an associated publication is under review.
 Data release is anticipated for summer 2019.
 For more information, please refer to our current draft versions of the Technical Documentation and the associated BasinATLAS Catalog and RiverATLAS Catalog, respectively.